vesoft-inc/nebula-docs/docs/manual-EN/2.query-language/1.data-types/data-types.md

 ## String

 The string type is used to store a sequence of characters (text).
 The literal constant is a sequence of characters of any length surrounded by double or single quotes.
 Line breaks are not allowed in a string.
 For example `"Shaquile O'Neal"`,`'"This is a double-quoted literal string"'`.
-Embedding escape sequences are supported within strings, for example:
+Embedded escape sequences are supported within strings, for example:

-  1. `"\n\t\r\b\f"`
+- `"\n\t\r\b\f"`
-  1. `"\110ello world"`
+- `"\110ello world"`

 ## Timestamp